Marriage and Family Therapist Career Guide

 Where do marriage and family therapists work?

 Common workplace settings for marriage and family therapists include mental health centers and agencies, private practices, and inpatient facilities.
-Marriage and family therapists can also be found working in social service and community agencies and academic institutions.
+Marriage and family therapists also work at social services and community agencies as well as academic institutions.

 What is marriage counseling?

-Marriage counseling is a specialty within therapy that aims to help people who are in romantic relationships build healthy behaviors that support the relationship and their partner.
-This typically involves both one-on-one counseling with the partners as well as group therapy sessions that involve the partners together.
-Also known as couples counseling or relationship counseling, there are various theories and methods involved in this type of therapy.
-Effective marriage counselors will often use a mix of these theories and methods to promote the best outcomes for their clients.
+Marriage counseling is a specialty within therapy that aims to help people in romantic relationships build healthy behaviors that support the relationship and their partner.
+This typically includes one-on-one counseling with each partner and sessions with both partners together.
+Also known as couples or relationship counseling, various theories and methods are involved in this type of therapy.
+Effective marriage counselors often use a mix of these theories and methods to promote the best outcomes for their clients.

 References: